Third years students

 Questions are generally set in such a way that if you get stuck on one part you can continue with the question.
 You should be aiming to amass as many marks as possible, and it is foolish to give up on a question because you have got stuck on an early part, when you could complete the rest.

 If a part is taking too much time, you should consider moving on and continue with other parts: if you have time at the end you can return to complete it.
 Remember that you may answer questions in any order.

 In Physical Chemistry the most common errors are unit errors.
 Get into the habit of including units in all your calculations to avoid this.
 Your answer is not correct without them.

-To qualify for honours you must complete a minimum practical requirement (252 hours, or 216 hours if you have passed a Supplementary Subject) and the 3rd year IT practical.
-A minimum of 180 hours is required in each of the three labs, and the remainder is a free choice.
-These practicals may be completed in either the second or third years.
+To qualify for Honours you must complete the minimum practical requirement (252 hours, or 216 hours if you have passed a Supplementary Subject) across the second and third years of the course.

 Practicals submitted for marking beyond the 2 week deadline without good reason will be capped at 40%, and beyond 4 weeks will be awarded zero marks, although you will still be credited with the hours once the experiment is written up and signed off as satisfactory.
 The deadlines are assessed over full term only, so vacations do not count.

 Practical marks generally have a higher average than examinations and for most students boost your final score.
 It is foolish to allow penalties to spoil this through lack of organisation.